Dataset Distillation using Neural Feature Regression: Experimental Details

 \subsection{Implementation Details}

 \textbf{Datasets:} We evaluate our methods on the following datasets: i) \textbf{MNIST} \citep{DBLP:journals/pieee/LeCunBBH98}: A standard image dataset consists of 10 classes of 28x28 grey-scale images of handwritten digits, including 60,000 training examples and 10,000 test examples. ii) \textbf{FashionMNIST} \citep{DBLP:journals/corr/abs-1708-07747}: A direct drop-in replacement for MNIST \citep{DBLP:journals/pieee/LeCunBBH98} consisting of 10 classes of 28x28 grey-scale images of clothing, including 60,000 training examples and 10,000 test examples.
 We denote FashionMNIST as F-MNIST for simplicity. iii) \textbf{CIFAR} \citep{Krizhevsky09learningmultiple}: A standard image dataset with two tasks: one coarse-grained over 10 classes (CIFAR10) and one fine-grained over 100 classes (CIFAR100).
 Both CIFAR10 and CIFAR100 have 50,000 training examples and 10,000 test examples with a resolution of 32x32. iv) \textbf{Tiny ImageNet} \citep{Le2015TinyIV}: A higher resolution (64x64) dataset with 200 classes, including 100,000 training examples and 10,000 test examples.
 We denote Tiny ImageNet as T-ImageNet for simplicity. v) \textbf{ImageNette} and \textbf{ImageWoof} \citep{imagenette}: ImageNette (assorted objects) and ImageWoof (dog breeds) are two 10-class subsets from ILSVRC2012 \citep{ILSVRC15} designed to be easy and hard to learn, respectively.
 ImageNette consists of 9,469 training examples and 3,925 testing examples, while ImageWoof contains 9025 training examples and 3929 testing examples.
-We resize all examples to a resolution of 128x128. vi) \textbf{ImageNet} \citep{ILSVRC15}: A standard image benchmark dataset consists of 1000 classes from the Large Scale Visual Recognition Challenge 2012 (ILSVRC2012) \cite{ILSVRC15}, including 1,281,167 training examples and 50,000 testing examples.
-We resize all examples to a resolution of 64x64.
+We resize all examples to a resolution of 128x128. vi) \textbf{ImageNet} \citep{ILSVRC15}: A standard image benchmark dataset consists of 1000 classes from the Large Scale Visual Recognition Challenge 2012 \cite{ILSVRC15}, including 1,281,167 training examples and 50,000 testing examples.
+We resize all examples to a resolution of 64x64. vii) \textbf{CUB-200} \citep{cub200}: A fine-grained classification task, consisting of 200 subcategories belonging to birds.
+It has 5,994 data points for training and 5,794 data points for testing.
+We resize all examples to a resolution of 32x32.